ragul023/gitmonitor/backend/ReadMe.md

 }
 ```

-This normalized structure can then be passed to the service or model layer.
+This normalized data can then be passed to the service or model layer.

 ---